MicrosoftDocs/learn/learn-pr/quantum/tbd-libraries/includes/2-libraries-overview.md

-The Quantum Development Kit includes several libraries which allow you to develop high-level quantum applications in Q# without worrying about the nitty-gritty details of the actual implementation on target machines.
+The Quantum Development Kit includes several libraries which allow you to develop high-level quantum applications in Q# without worrying about the details of actual implementation on target machines, e.g. whether it will be run on a trapped ion, superconducting qubit, or a simulated quantum computer.

 ## What is a Q# library?